KTK69/AI_Safety_Incident_Dashboard/README.md

 - `useIncidents`: Manages incident state, filtering, and sorting

 ## Styles
-Tailwind CSS configuration and global styles for the application.
+Tailwind CSS configuration for the application.

 ## Types
 TypeScript type definitions for the application: